 Interestingly the growth in building development in the area was sparked by drainage works and plumbing put in for a new railway line.
 This area was to be connected to central London by rail for the first time, initially by the West London Railway in 1844, and then by the Metropolitan Railway in 1863.

 Early stations in the nearby area included Uxbridge Road (disused since 1940), Shepherd’s Bush (now Shepherds Bush Market), and Notting Hill (now Ladbroke Grove).
 Nearby Holland Park Station was later added in 1900 as part of the Central London Railway.

 This infrastructure opened up west London to commuting, paving the way for a flurry of urban development.

-Unfortunately its developer, Charles Richardson, really strugged to find occupants for Royal Crescent.
-At the time this area was considered too far outside of London to attract buyers.
+Unfortunately Richardson really strugged to find occupants for Royal Crescent as at the time this area was considered too far outside of London.
+In fact, its name was changed from Norland Crescent to Royal Crescent reportedly to attract buyers!
 It wasn’t until 1856 that both the western half and the eastern half of Royal Crescent were fully occupied, by which time Richardson had been bankrupted by the venture.

 Early Governance and Design

 Since the 1850s until present day, the garden has been continuously overseen and managed by The Royal Crescent Garden Committee.
 The committee sets an annual precept for maintenance at its annual general meeting, under the provisions of the 1851 Kensington Improvement Act.